-Primary diagnosis (all patients) A. Physical findings physical examination should be directed at determining of lymph node involvement B. Instrumental methods 1.
-Radiographs a.
-Chest radiograph. b.
+Primary diagnosis (all patients) A. Physical findings

+- B. Instrumental methods

+- 1. Radiographs

+- a.
+Chest radiograph.

+b.
 Computed tomography (CT).
 Mediastinal lymph nodes are generally considered abnormal when larger than 1.5 cm in diameter and normal when smaller than 1.0 cm; nodes between these two limits are indeterminate.
 CT scanning provides information about the extent of invasion of the primary tumor, the presence of pleural effusion, and lymph node status.